Online Purchase Financing: What is it? | WaterStone Bank

 Buy now, pay later—no credit card required.
-Online loan companies like Klarna, Afterpay and Affirm have made this option available for customers, but is the offer too good to be true?
+Online loan companies like Klarna, Afterpay and Affirm have made financing options available for customers, but is the offer too good to be true?
 Here’s what you need to know about online personal loans before you take one out.

-Short-term loans offer an alternative to paying with credit
+Short-term loans offer an alternative payment option to credit

 For customers that want to buy something today and put off the bill until later, credit cards have long been the answer.
 But point-of-sale financing provides an alternative to credit cards.